History of Suresnes: Years 1870-1880

 The school belfry, which housed the clock from the Saint-Leufroy church (demolished in 1906) to sound the start of classes.

 On March 10, 1885, the municipality decided that for ten years, goods entering Suresnes would be subject to octroi.
 By 1861, four octroi offices had already been set up in Suresnes; by 1870, they were bringing in 50,000 francs for the town.
 They disappeared in 1943 due to traffic congestion.
-One was located on the Route de Neuilly, mixed with Puteaux, one at the Bergères traffic circle, one at the former Quai Impérial (mixed with Saint-Cloud), and finally the central octroi office in Suresnes.
-After the First World War, one of them moved to the corner of the Blériot factories.
+One was located on the Route de Neuilly, mixed with Puteaux; one at the Bergères traffic circle; one at the former Quai Impérial (mixed with Saint-Cloud); and finally, the central octroi office in Suresnes.
+After World War I, one of them moved to the corner of the Blériot factories.

 In the early 19th century, mail was deposited in a box on Rue Saint-Antoine.
 The Paris-Suresnes stagecoach then took it to the Neuilly post office for delivery the following day.
 The telegraph was first installed in an annex of the town hall on Rue Fizeau, which moved in 1885 to the corner of Rue de Rueil (now Rue Desbassyns-de-Richemont) and Rue Charon (later Rue Fizeau).
 Later, a post office was opened at the corner of Rue du Clos-des-Ermites and Rue Carnot.
 In 1935, the Cité-Jardin was equipped with a post office.
 In 1957, the Lower Suresnes Post Office was inaugurated.

 The new town hall (centre) and the village hall (right).
 The kiosk in the garden has since been replaced by a monument in homage to Henri Sellier.

 A plot of land was acquired in 1886-1887 to house the new town hall.
 Charles Garnier presided over the architectural competition.
 Jean Bréasson was commissioned to carry out the work, at a cost of around 465,000 francs.
 The façade is neoclassical in style, adorned with statues of Law and Justice; the building also features a monumental double-revolution staircase and high attic space.
-The town hall is decorated with marouflaged canvases by Henri Brémont (1911), who also created the stained glass windows for the new Suresnes church: he depicts the link between Suresnes and the Seine, in particular the dam and lock.
-The foundation stone was laid on March 15, 1887; the clergy were not invited to the ceremony, a sign of the anti-clerical atmosphere at the time.
-The building was inaugurated on December 1, 1889, with a distribution of aid to the needy, a fair, a balloon ride, a banquet, and a public ball.
+The town hall is decorated with marouflaged canvases by Henri Brémont (1911), who also created the stained-glass windows for the new Suresnes church; he depicts the link between Suresnes and the Seine, in particular the dam and lock.
+The foundation stone was laid on March 15, 1887; the clergy was not invited to the ceremony, a sign of the anti-clerical atmosphere at the time.
+The building was inaugurated on December 1, 1889, with a distribution of aid to people in need, a fair, a balloon ride, a banquet, and a public ball.
 The Prefect of the Seine, Eugène Poubelle, was present.
 The first municipal council meeting was held on December 5.
 In the meantime, Guillaumet had resigned, leaving Caron in charge.
 In May 1890, schoolteacher Edgard Fournier published the first history of Suresnes.